Daria Dubova: Gymnastics career

 In 2014, Dubova was recovering from injury at the start of the season.
 On August 26–27, Dubova replaced Karina Katyuhina who broke her leg a week before start of the competition.
 Dubova rejoined the Russian Group (with Daria Anenkova, Victoria Ilina, Sofya Skomorokh, Natalia Safonova) that competed at the 2014 Youth Olympic Games in Nanjing, China where they won gold in Group All-around finals.

 In 2015, Dubova was added to Russia's National Reserve Team as a senior gymnast.

 In 2018, she switched from rhythmic gymnastics to aesthetic group gymnastics and started competing for Russian team Expressia.
+They won bronze medal at the 2018 World Championships in Budapest, Hungary.